emnify/product-docs/docs/services/network/cloud-connect.md

 With emnify you can set up an IPsec tunnel to securely transfer your data into your application server.

-To integrate Cloud Connect into your application using IPsec, you can follow this [tutorial](https://www.emnify.com/en/developer-hub/how-to-setup-an-ipsec-using-emnify-cloudconnect).
+For step-by-step instructions, see [How to setup an IPsec using emnify Cloud Connect](https://www.emnify.com/en/developer-hub/how-to-setup-an-ipsec-using-emnify-cloudconnect).
-You can also find guides to set up IPsec for Azure and Google Cloud in the [Integration Guides](https://www.emnify.com/integration-guides).
+You can also find guides to set up IPsec for Azure and Google Cloud in the [Integration guides](/integration-guides).